kryptco/www/README.md

-# krypt.co web
+# krypt.co's website
 A simple static site to serve the krypt.co website.
-Built with `gulp` as the build system and `jekyll` for the krypt.co docs sub-site.
+Built with `gulp` as the build system and `jekyll` for the krypt.co docs/jobs sub-sites.

 # Build the project
 ## Dependencies